euphoricpoptarts/bbpCudaImplementation/README.md

 This thread awaits the completion of the GPU threads and then tells the progress tracking thread to stop.
 The user can specify a benchmarking run in the configuration files, which can run a number of trials for a given digit of pi and for a range of block counts.

+Optionally, the program may run under the control of a RESTful service.
+This service is still under construction.
+The rest-client in this program is built using the Boost Asio and Beast libraries.

 ## Algorithms and Novelty of Implementation
 The algorithm in use has been adapted to closely match the one presented in Daisuke Takahashi's paper: http://plouffe.fr/simon/1-s2.0-S0167819118300334-main.pdf